tsloughter/rebar3.org/content/en/docs/Basic Usage.md

 	        ]
 	}.

-## !
-Version in SCM Dep Ignored !

-	 Note that while rebar3 supports the old format for a dependency to allow backwards compatibility, such as  `{cowboy, ".*", {git, "git://github.com/ninenines/cowboy.git", {tag, "1.0.1"}}}`, the second element, in this case `".*"`, is ignored.

 Now you can add the dep to one of your project's application's .app.src file under applications so that Erlang knows the dependency is required for yours to work:

 	 {application, <APPNAME>,